Finding tests

 });

-});Would be matched against the string "Math operations should add correctly".
+});This test is matched against the string "Math operations should add correctly".

 Changing the Root Directory